 How we performed against competitors

-All this illustrates the fact we have a credible and impressive track record of investment performance.
+This illustrates the fact we have a credible and impressive track record of investment performance.
 Here’s how we did it.

 The Nutmeg approach